Killing of Dominique Dunne: Trial

-On September 21, 1983, after eight days of deliberation, the jury acquitted John Sweeney of second-degree murder but found him guilty of the lesser charge of voluntary manslaughter.
+On September 21, 1983, after eight days of deliberation, the jury acquitted John Sweeney of second-degree murder, but found him guilty of the lesser charge of voluntary manslaughter.
 He was also convicted of misdemeanor assault for the altercation with Dunne that occurred on September 26, 1982.
 Dunne's family was outraged by the verdict, calling it an "injustice".
-After Judge Katz excused the jury and commented on the judicial system being upheld, Dominick Dunne, the victim's father, yelled, "Not for our family, Judge Katz!".
+After Judge Katz excused the jury and commented on the judicial system being upheld, Dominick Dunne, the victim's father, yelled, "Not for our family, Judge Katz!"
 Before he left the courtroom, Dominick Dunne accused Judge Katz of purposely withholding Sweeney's ex-girlfriend's testimony from the jury, which would have established his violent history with women.
 Victims for Victims, a victims' rights group that was founded by actress Theresa Saldana, protested against the verdict by staging a march outside the courthouse.
 Afterward, several media outlets also debated the events of the trial and the verdict.
-Several outlets criticized Judge Katz's rulings, which many argued were preferential toward the defense.
-One local Los Angeles television station polled viewers, who rated Judge Katz the fourth worst judge in Los Angeles County.
+Several outlets criticized Judge Katz's rulings, which many argued favored the defense.
+One local L.A.
+TV station polled viewers, who rated Judge Katz the fourth-worst judge in Los Angeles County.

 On November 7, Sweeney was sentenced to six years in prison for manslaughter, which was the maximum sentence he could have received, with an additional six months for the assault charge.
 At Sweeney's sentencing, Judge Katz criticized the jury's verdict of manslaughter, stating he felt that Dunne's death was "A case, pure and simple, of murder.
 Murder with malice."
-The jury's foreman, Paul Speigel, later told the media that both he and his fellow jurors were surprised by Judge Katz's criticism and he called his comment "a cheap shot."
-Speigel felt that Judge Katz's criticism did not stem from their verdict but from the harsh criticism he received afterward.
-Speigel went on to say that had the jury been provided with the opportunity to hear all of the evidence, it would have convicted Sweeney of murder.
+The jury's foreman, Paul Speigel, later told the media that his fellow jurors and he were surprised by Judge Katz's criticism, and he called his comment "a cheap shot".
+Speigel felt that Judge Katz's criticism did not stem from their verdict, but from the harsh criticism he received afterward.
+Speigel went on to say that had the jury been provided with the opportunity to hear all of the evidence, they would have convicted Sweeney of murder.